jrsouzadev/ts-node-react-setup/README.md

 <b>START</b>

 <code>npm run start</code><br>
-client must be built for distribution<br>
+Client must be built for distribution<br>
-will start node in dist/index.js in production mode
+Will start node in dist/index.js in production mode

 <b>DEPLOY</b>

 Can be deployed easily into Heroku, for instance<br>
-heroku-prebuild command will build the client automatically for you once in their server<br>
+<code>heroku-prebuild</code> command will build the client automatically for you once in their server<br>
 <code>git add . && git commit -a && git push heroku master</code>